 - 4 ID photos; and

-- In case the asylum seeker is housed on his or her own means, his or her address.
+- In case the asylum seeker is housed on their own means, their address.

-It is only once the asylum claim certification (attestation de demande d’asile) has been granted that a form to formally lodge the asylum application is handed to the applicant.
+It is only once the asylum claim certificate (attestation de demande d’asile) has been granted that a form to formally lodge the asylum application is handed to the applicant, unless he is under a Dublin procedure.
 Specific documentation is also handed to the asylum seeker in order to provide him or her information on:

 - The asylum procedure;

-- His or her rights and obligations throughout the procedure;
+- Their rights and obligations throughout the procedure;

 - The consequences that violations of these obligations might have;

-- His or her rights and obligations in relation to reception conditions; and
+- Their rights and obligations in relation to reception conditions; and

 - Organisations supporting asylum seekers.

-The asylum claim certification is delivered for a specific period of time, renewable until the end of the procedure.
+The asylum claim certificate is delivered for a specific period of time, renewable until the end of the procedure.
 Depending on the procedure, the period of validity varies:

-- Under the regular procedure, the asylum claim certification is valid for an initial period of time of 1 month, renewable for 9 months and 6 months afterwards (as many times as necessary);
+- Under the regular procedure, the asylum claim certificate is valid for an initial period of time of 1 month, renewed first for 9 months and then 6 months for subsequent renewals (as many as necessary);

-- Under the accelerated procedure, the asylum claim certification is valid for an initial period of time of 1 month, renewable for 6 months and 3 months (as many times as necessary);
+- Under the accelerated procedure, the asylum claim certificate is valid for an initial period of time of 1 month, renewed first for 6 months and then 3 months for subsequent renewals (as many times as necessary);

-- Under the Dublin procedure, the asylum claim certification is valid for an initial period of time of 1 month, renewable for 4 months (as many times as necessary).
-However, persons under a Dublin procedure are not given a form to lodge their application with OFPRA.
+- Under the Dublin procedure, the asylum claim certificate is valid for an initial period of time of 1 month, renewable for periods of 4 months (as many times as necessary).

-The Prefecture may refuse to grant an asylum claim certification for 2 reasons:
+The Prefecture may refuse to grant an asylum claim certificate for 2 reasons:

-- The foreign national introduced a subsequent application after the final rejection of his or her first subsequent application; or
+- The foreign national introduced a subsequent application after the final rejection of their first subsequent application; or

 - The foreign national is subject to a final decision of extradition towards another country than his country of origin, or if he is subject to a European Arrest Warrant or an arrest warrant issued by the International Criminal Court.

-If foreign nationals are refused an asylum claim certification, they are refused the right to stay on the French territory and to introduce an asylum claim.
-They might be placed in an administrative detention centre in view of their removal.
+By being refused an asylum claim certificate, foreign nationals are refused the right to stay on French territory.
+As they have no right to stay, they might be placed in an administrative detention centre in view of their removal.

-In addition, the renewal of an asylum claim certification can be refused, or the asylum claim certification can be refused or removed when:
+In addition, the renewal of an asylum claim certificate can be refused, or the asylum claim certificate can be refused or removed when:

 - OFPRA has taken an inadmissibility decision because the asylum seeker has already been granted asylum in another EU Member State or third country, where the protection provided is effective; or the subsequent application is inadmissible;

-- The asylum seeker has withdrawn his or her asylum claim;
+- The asylum seeker has withdrawn their asylum claim;

 - OFPRA has closed the asylum claim.
-OFPRA is entitled to close an asylum claim if it has not been lodged within 21 days; or if the asylum seeker did not present him or herself to the interview; or if the asylum seeker has consciously refused to provide fundamental information; or if the asylum seeker has not provided any address and cannot be contacted;
+OFPRA is entitled to close an asylum claim if it has not been lodged within 21 days; or if the asylum seeker did not present themselves to the interview; or if the asylum seeker has consciously refused to provide fundamental information; or if the asylum seeker has not provided any address and cannot be contacted;

 - A first subsequent application has been introduced by the asylum seeker only to prevent a notified or imminent order of removal;

-- The foreign national introduced a subsequent application after the final rejection of his or her first subsequent application; or
+- The foreign national introduced a subsequent application after the final rejection of their first subsequent application; or

 - OFPRA has taken a negative decision on an application lodged by an asylum seeker subject to an expulsion order or entry ban.